thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 # Introduction

-This document specifies two variants of Privacy Pass issuance protocols (as defined in
-{{!RFC9576}}) that allow for batched issuance of tokens.
+This document specifies two variants of Privacy Pass issuance protocols (as defined in {{!RFC9576}}) that allow for batched issuance of tokens.
 This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.

-The base Privacy Pass issuance protocol
-{{!RFC9578}} defines stateless anonymous tokens, which can either be publicly verifiable or not.
+The base Privacy Pass issuance protocol {{!RFC9578}} defines stateless anonymous tokens, which can either be publicly verifiable or not.
 While it is possible to run multiple instances of the issuance protocol in parallel, e.g., over a multiplexed transport such as HTTP/3 {{?HTTP3=RFC9114}} or by orchestrating multiple HTTP requests, these ad-hoc solutions vary based on transport protocol support.
 In addition, in some cases, they cannot take advantage of cryptographic optimizations.

-The first variant of the issuance protocol builds upon the privately verifiable issuance protocol in {{RFC9578}} that uses VOPRF {{!OPRF=RFC9497}}, and allows for batched issuance of tokens.
+The first variant of the issuance protocol builds upon the privately verifiable issuance protocol in {{RFC9578}} that uses VOPRF {{!OPRF=RFC9497}}, and allows for batched issuance of tokens and amortizes the cost of zero knowledge proofs.
 This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.
 In effect, private batched issuance performance scales better than linearly.

-The second variant of the issuance protocol introduces a new Client-Issuer communication method, which allows for batched issuance of arbitrary token types.
+The second variant of the issuance protocol introduces a new Client-Issuer communication method, which allows for batched issuance of generic token types.
 This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.
 This variant has no other effect than batching requests and responses and the issuance performance remains linear.

-This batched issuance protocol registers one new token type ({{iana-token-type}}), to be used with the PrivateToken HTTP authentication scheme defined in {{!AUTHSCHEME=RFC9577}}.
+This document registers a new token type ({{iana-token-type}}) that can either be used with the Privately Verifiable Issuance Protocol as defined in
+{{RFC9578}}, or with the Amortized Privately Verifiable Batch Issuance Protocol defined below.

 ## Terminology